 Join a FREE Travel Info Session

-This hour-long Zoom session will be hosted by Miriam Levinson, Jewish Heritage Travel’s booking expert, and will feature the tour’s accompanying scholar Rabbi Chaim Seidler-Feller.
+This hour-long Zoom session will be hosted by JHT staff along with the Tour Leader, Abby Ashkenazi, and the accompanying scholars, Rabbi Chaim Seidler-Feller.
 They look forward to sharing information about the trip and answering your questions.

 Please pre-register to receive the Zoom link for attendance.